 A records retention notice concerning records relating to the use of Aqueous Film Forming Foams (AFFF) has been issued.

 General Records Authority 36 (GRA 36) has been issued covering contracts under seal/deeds.

 Legislation, policies, standards, advice and your agency's accountability lists whole of government sources that impact on the information and records management responsibilities of most Commonwealth entities.

-Interactive digital information management capability matrix with links to resources is now online.
+Interactive digital information management capability matrix with links to resources.

-Is your agency going through Machinery of Government Changes (MoG)?
-See our advice Transferring records following administrative change.
+Is your agency going through machinery of government changes (MoG)?
+See our advice on transferring records following administrative change.

-Managing your agency’s information, records, data or transfer of appropriations during periods of MoG – a series of videos of expert speakers from the APSC, National Archives and the Department of Finance.
+Managing your agency's information, records, data or transfer of appropriations during periods of MoG – a series of videos of expert speakers from the Australian Public Service Commission, National Archives and Department of Finance.